sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 This is the go to method for 2d rendering as it's pretty easier to know what's supposed to go in front of what.
 You can just use the z order.
 In 3d rendering it gets a little more tricky because the order of the objects changes based on the camera angle.

 A simple way of doing this is to sort all the objects by their distance to the cameras position.
 There are flaws with this method though as when a large object is behind a small object, parts of the large object that should be in front of the small object will be rendered behind.
-We'll also run into issues with objects that that overlap *themselves*.
+We'll also run into issues with objects that overlap *themselves*.

 If want to do this properly we need to have pixel level precision.
 That's where a *depth buffer* comes in.